 The COVID-19 pandemic led to a drastic shift in the importance of virtual tools, as the world rushed to adopt and embrace remote work — including farmers.
-Farmers at the medium- to large-scales who use complex machinery on their farms, however, depend on the in-person support from equipment manufacturers to ensure their
+Farmers at the medium- to large-scales who use complex machinery on their farms, however, depend on the in-person support from equipment manufacturers to ensure their machines operate optimally.

 With safety measures like shelter-in-place and social distancing enacted in response to the pandemic, associates for manufacturers had to embrace virtual assistance for their clients.
 John Deere dealers in Latin America pivoted to a remote model, with measurable success.